-Dr. Waltzman understands that this issues can drastically affect a man’s pride and self-confidence; when men don’t seem to have a strong, sculpted chest, it can affect their sense of masculinity.
+Experienced breast surgeon Dr. Waltzman understands that this issue can drastically affect a man’s pride and self-confidence; when men don’t seem to have a strong, sculpted chest, it can affect their sense of masculinity.
 It’s why Dr. Waltzman will treat your case with sensitivity and care.
-He’ll create a specialized treatment plan for each patient and ensure your surgery outcomes look natural.
+He’ll create a specialized treatment plan for each patient and ensure your gynecomastia surgery in Long Beach outcomes look natural.

 Dr. Waltzman understands full well the intricacies involved with male plastic surgery; Dr. Waltzman’s command of human anatomy and artistry allows him to create results that fit well with the male form.

-During your consultation, Dr. Waltzman will take detailed measurements and thoroughly analyze the elasticity of your tissues.
+During your gynecomastia surgery consultation in Long Beach, Dr. Waltzman will take detailed measurements and thoroughly analyze the elasticity of your tissues.
 He’ll take note of your aesthetic goals and collaborate with you on a treatment plan that will work with your unique body.

 Patients should be in relatively good health with no major conditions that can interfere with the surgery.
 Before you move on to your surgery, Dr. Waltzman will make sure that you’re not suffering from any condition that could create complications after the surgery.
 That’s why patients should also be willing to quit smoking at least 4-6 weeks before and after their procedure – nicotine can compromise the skin’s ability to heal after surgery.

-In the end, the most important qualification for a patient is that they have realistic expectations for what surgery can do.
+In the end, the most important qualification for a patient in Long Beach is that they have realistic expectations for what gynecomastia surgery can do.

-Your procedure will be performed in a Long Beach hospital under general anesthesia.
+Your gynecomastia procedure will be performed in a Long Beach hospital under general anesthesia.